-- Use the drop-down Column to select the column you want to sort. - Use the drop-down Order to select the sort order for the column. - Use the drop-down NULLs to select the NULL values order for the column.
+• Use the drop-down Column to select the column you want to sort.

+• Use the drop-down Order to select the sort order for the column.

 To delete a row from the grid, click the trash icon.

 - Click the Save button to save work. - Click the Close button to discard current changes and close the dialog.